Devpro-Software/licensify/README.md

 # Licensify: Digital License Signatures & Verification 🔐

-Licensify is a powerful Go library that simplifies the process of creating, signing, and verifying digital licenses.
+Licensify is a powerful suite of tools that simplifies the process of creating, signing, and verifying digital licenses.
 It provides an easy-to-use interface for developers to manage licenses, ensuring secure distribution and verification across different platforms.

 Whether you're building a commercial software product or a subscription-based service, Licensify offers an efficient solution for license management.